Philosophy of Data and Digital Society

 Explore distinct philosophical questions that emerge in a digitalized society, such as:

 - ethical and political questions related to the design and implementation of digital technologies, the collection and commodification of data, and the impact of digitalization on social justice;

-- questions related to the nature of data, methods of statistical interpretation, and the value of public data literacy;
+- questions related to the nature of data and artificial intelligence, and the value of public data literacy;

 - questions related to human nature, intelligence, emotion, and meaning, as well as our relation to culture, environment, and social life.

 Address essential topics, like:

 - the relation between data and evidence; and responsibility, transparency and trust when using algorithms in decision making;

 - the internet’s potential to democratize knowledge and, on the other hand, undermine trust online;

 - digitalization’s impact on work, employment, care and friendship;

 - the impact of emerging cyber-physical systems on the cores of human existence and the values of solidarity, equality and freedom.